Joyanto2039/git-demo/README.md

 # git-demo
-This is a demo for my Git and GitHub class
+This is a demo for my Git and GitHub class.